-The Business Department has a seven day grading policy.
-Please note the College adheres to a 10 point grading scale A = 100 - 90, B = 89 - 80, C = 79 - 70, D = 69 - 60, F = 59 and below.
-You must have your Dean's approval if changes in the scale are made.
+The Business Department has a seven-day grading policy for all courses.
+Please note the College adheres to a 10-point grading scale A = 100 - 90, B = 89 - 80, C = 79 - 70, D = 69 - 60, F = 59 and below.

 Grades earned in courses impact academic progression and financial aid status.
 Before withdrawing from a course, be sure to talk with your instructor and financial aid counselor about the implications of that course of action.
 Ds, Fs, Ws, WFs and Is also negatively impact academic progression and financial aid status.